HieuNguyenVu/scully-personal-website/blog/preparing-for-frontend-interview.md

 _**The main content of this post will about some base knowledge of Javascript, and Angular's Core knowledge, also a bit about Design Patterns and Scalable Design for Frontend Systems.**_

 _**Don't overestimate me!
-I don't remember and know all these ;) but I believe after this post, I will understand them, and also take your appreciation at that time :D Let's learn together!.
+I don't remember and know all these :smile: but I believe after this post, I will understand them, and also take your appreciation at that time :smile: Let's learn together!.
 During the reading, please don’t hesitate to notify me of misleading information if you spot a misunderstanding!**_

 1. [**Base web knowledge.**](#i-base-web-knowledge)